The 9 most dangerous foods for dogs

 - Symptoms: Quickly increasing body temperature, excessive panting, abdominal pain, increased heart rate.

 - Many molds produce mycotoxins that can have severe effects on dogs.
-If you compost, your compost pile may contain as many as 20 different molds that fall into this category
+Your compost pile may contain as many as 20 different molds that fall into this category if you compost.

-- Moldy foods are unappetizing for humans but dogs will find them to be a treat.
-Take great care with where your composting takes place.
+- Moldy foods are unappetizing for humans, but dogs will find them to be a treat.
+Take great care of where your composting takes place.

 - Symptoms: Vomiting, diarrhea, tremors, seizures, elevated body temperature

-- Note that many vets prescribe herbal form licorice pills or powder to treat gastrointestinal issues as well as skin allergies.
+- Note that many vets prescribe herbal form licorice pills or powder to treat gastrointestinal issues and skin allergies.
 In these cases, de-glycyrrhizined licorice is used.

 - Also, sugar.
-Licorice is candy and we should never feed our dogs candy.
+Licorice is candy, and we should never feed our dogs as candy.